canyi-chen/abima/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# abmed
+# Adaptive Bootstrap Inference for Mediation Analysis (abima)

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of abmed is to assess whether and how a specific exposure affects the outcome of interest through intermediate variables using adaptive bootstrap.
+The goal of abima is to assess whether and how a specific exposure affects the outcome of interest through intermediate variables using adaptive bootstrap.
 The adaptive method considers the composite structure of no mediation effect, resulting in calibrated type I error